SpecEyes: Accelerating Agentic Multimodal LLMs via Speculative Perception and Planning: Methodology

 \subsection{SpecEyes: Agentic-Level Speculative Reasoning}

-Our key insight is that \textit{not all queries require deep agentic reasoning}.
+Our key insight is that not all queries require deep agentic reasoning.
 For a substantial fraction of inputs, a small \emph{non-agentic} MLLM, denoted $\mathcal{M}_S$, can produce a correct answer \emph{without any tool invocation}, directly from the original image $I$.
 SpecEyes exploits this observation through a four-phase pipeline (\cref{fig:fig2}) that speculatively bypasses expensive tool chains whenever $\mathcal{M}_S$ is sufficiently confident, and falls back to the full agentic model $\mathcal{M}_L$ otherwise.
-We denote the small non-agentic model as $\mathcal{M}_S$ and the large agentic MLLM as $\mathcal{M}_L = \mathcal{A}$.
-The step-by-step execution of these four consecutive phases is systematically detailed below.